small lotus divider graphic on neutral colored background.

 Why Supplement Research Is So Easy to Misinterpret

-Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes. ¹ When those findings are translated into marketing language, much of that context is lost.
+Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context disappears.

-For example, a study conducted in healthy adults may be used to justify claims for children, or results tied to a single isolated compound may be generalized to an entire product category. ²
+The problem is not always the study itself.
+Often, the problem is what happens when a narrow finding is translated into a broad claim.
+A study conducted in healthy adults may be used to justify claims for children, or results tied to a single compound may be generalized to an entire product category.² The finding can be valid in one context and still be less relevant in another.

-How This Fits Within an Evidence-First Framework
+How This Fits Within an Evidence-First Approach

-Interpreting research responsibly requires the same structured thinking used throughout this site: separating what a study actually shows from what is implied or assumed.
+Interpreting research responsibly requires separating what a study actually shows from what is implied or assumed.
+The useful question is not simply "Is there a study?"
+It is "Does this study actually support the claim being made?"

-This article applies the same evidence-first framework used across Evidence First Wellness to evaluate research claims carefully, without dismissing evidence or overstating its implications.
+This article uses that same evidence-first lens to evaluate research claims carefully, without dismissing evidence or overstating its implications.

 How evidence is selected, interpreted, and cited across this site is explained in How We Cite Evidence.